Ambulatory Event Monitors and Mobile Cardiac Outpatient Telemetry

-The use of implantable ambulatory event monitors, either patient activated or auto-activated, may be considered medically necessary only in the small subset of patients who experience recurrent symptoms so infrequently that a prior trial of other external ambulatory event monitors has been unsuccessful.
+The use of implantable ambulatory event monitors, either patient-activated or auto-activated, may be considered medically necessary in the following situations:

 Other uses of ambulatory event monitors, including outpatient cardiac telemetry, are considered investigational, including but not limited to monitoring effectiveness of antiarrhythmic medications and detection of myocardial ischemia by detecting ST segment changes.